temporalio/documentation/docs/system-tools/tctl.md

 Some things to note:

 - When reset, a new run will be kicked off with the same workflowId.
 But if there is a running execution for the workflow(workflowId), the current run will be terminated.
-- workflow_finish_event_id is the Id of events of the type: WorkflowTaskComplete/WorkflowTaskFailed/WorkflowTaskTimeout.
+- workflow_task_finish_event_id is the Id of events of the type: WorkflowTaskComplete/WorkflowTaskFailed/WorkflowTaskTimeout.
 - To restart a workflow from the beginning, reset to the first command task finish event.

 To reset multiple workflows, you can use batch reset command: